Guess what restaurant is going into the old Angell’s Bar & Grill space?

 Flooring diners is what Komori and McManus do.
-Formerly the chef at State & Lemp, Komori, 35, was nominated for James Beard Awards from 2016-2018 — a run unprecedented in Idaho.
+Formerly the chef at State & Lemp, Komori, 35, was nominated for James Beard Awards from 2016-2018.
 Before selling that acclaimed restaurant in 2018, McManus, 43, was its co-owner and front-of-house specialist.

 The men will share ownership of Kin, and two concepts will share the space.
 The restaurant and bar will have separate entrances.
 The restaurant will be open Wednesdays through Saturdays; the bar will operate seven days a week.